 Community resilience is vital for overcoming the challenges posed by the landslides.
 The administration’s efforts, combined with community vigilance and cooperation, help address immediate needs and build a stronger future.
 By learning from the Darjeeling landslides 2025, the region can implement sustainable solutions to reduce vulnerability to natural disasters.

-12. Where can I find updates on Darjeeling landslides 2025 impacts and recovery?
+12. Where can I find updates on the Darjeeling landslides 2025 impacts and recovery?

 For the latest updates, follow reliable sources covering the Darjeeling landslides 2025 impacts and recovery.
 Local authorities, such as the Darjeeling administration and the IMD, provide critical information on relief efforts, weather forecasts, and safety advisories to keep residents and visitors informed.